Measles Information

 Metastatic brain tumor from breast cancer.

 Glioblastoma is the most common and, unfortunately, the most malignant tumor that starts within the brain itself.
 Glioblastoma tumor cells spread throughout the brain so that complete surgical removal is not possible.
 Radiation and chemotherapy are used to slow the spread of the tumor; they do not cure the condition.
-Roughly 12,000 people are diagnosed with glioblastomas in the United States every year.
+More than 12,000 people are diagnosed with glioblastomas in the United States every year.

-Analyzing a biopsy under the microscope is just one way physicians determine diagnosis and prognosis of brain tumors.
+Analyzing a biopsy under the microscope is just one way physicians determine the diagnosis and prognosis of brain tumors.

 Related Stories